olcf/olcf-user-docs/services_and_applications/slate/overview.rst

 Overview
 *****************************

-*Slate* is the high-level service name referring to two user facing OpenShift clusters.
+*Slate* provides container orchestration services that support a user project's existing Summit and Alpine allocations.
+The Slate service today consists two user facing OpenShift clusters which each provide capabilities unique to the security enclave that they are in.

 | OpenShift is a container orchestration system built on top of Kubernetes and supported by Red Hat.
   Kubernetes provides a rich API and workload primitives that allows users to manage the application